modelearth/io/naics/add/README.md

 ## Modeling Steps

-These do not include software or management specificities, only include steps in a IO-LCA (EEIO) modelling considering some information about how it is implemented in useeior.
+These do not include software or management specificities, only include steps in a IO-LCA (EEIO) Modeling considering some information about how it is implemented in useeior.
 We're applying the following steps in the [modeleearth useeior fork](https://github.com/modelearth/useeior/).
 Click "Clone or download" to begin.

  The following steps are based on the LCA EEIO methodology in [LCAtextbook.com](https://www.lcatextbook.com/) and the way this model is implemented in useeior.
 Also based on the document "ERG_useeio disaggregation memo_draft.pdf" and others.